 Please do get in touch if you find yourself in our neck of the woods.
 There are lots of folk here with their own Icelandics ready for a good old natter (about 30 liveries) and for you to admire their horses, and we would be delighted to show you the breeding herd on the other part of the farm.
 None of us are particularly competition minded here and most are content riding about the hills, having picnics and longer rides over all sorts of exciting and differing terrain, doing the odd fun event in the arena and generally socialising.

 Contact Jill Noble, Pentland Hills Icelandics, Windy Gowl Farm, Carlops EH269NL.
 Mobile is 07836 729988 and email is email@example.com

 AC Icelandic Horses

 We have a selection of horses for sale – please contact us for further details / information at firstname.lastname@example.org

 GB2015164005 Bakkus from Aruwimi

 Tall bay colt, born 2015.
 No markings with very long legs and already lots of mane.
 Bakkus shows all 5 gaits with wide movement, but prefers tolt.
 His sire is Dropi out of Bubba, and he has a Blup of 105.
-He will be a tall and handsome boy one day with a very good character since he is already good to handle, he leads and loads easily with a horse in front of him, is good with the farrier and has a very sweet personality and is curious and playful.
-He is growing up in our herd with other colts and geldings of all ages.
+He is a tall and handsome boy with a very good character since he is already good to handle, he leads and loads easily with a horse in front of him, is good with the farrier and has a very sweet personality and is curious and playful.
+He has grown up in our herd with other colts and geldings of all ages.
 5 star home only, ideally with Icelandic’s for company, or he can stay here in Surrey at livery until he is older.
 Delivery can be arranged at cost.
 Contact email@example.com